w0rt0x/ClAssT---Acinetobacter-baumannii-Clone-type-Assignment-Tool/README.md

 # ClAssT - Clone-type Assignment Tool for A.baumannii
 ClAssT uses Bloom Filters and Support Vector Machines to classify sequence-reads (.fq-files) or assembled genomes (.fasta or .fna files) to one of the eight international clones (IC) of A.baumannii, if the input sequence ist part of any of the eight clones.
+The Tool is web-based.

 ![alt text](https://github.com/w0rt0x/ClAssT---Acinetobacter-baumannii-Clone-type-Assignment-Tool/blob/master/static/Workflow_ClAssT.png)